Fractional Wannier Orbitals and Tight-Binding Gauge Fields for Kitaev Honeycomb Superlattices with Flat Majorana Bands: The Kitaev model with staggered fluxes

 The candidacy of the gauge field $u_{ij}$ demands it to be an antisymmetric tensor: $u_{ij} =- u_{ji}$, living on the bond between the $i$ and $j$ sites.
 And, the gauge field for the next-nearest neighbor $u_{ik}$ is a path-ordered product of two subsequent nearest-neighbor gauge fields $u_{ik}=u_{ij}u_{jk}$, where $j$ is the intermediate site between $i$ and $k$.
 This is reflected in the second term in Eq.~\eqref{eq:ham}.
 A gauge choice of $u_{ij}$ is shown in Fig.~\ref{fig:Lattice}(b).
 A $\Z_2$ operator, defined on six consecutive links forming a loop on a plaquette $p$, is defined as $W_p= u_{ij}u_{jk}u_{kl}u_{lm}u_{mn}u_{ni}$. $W_p$ gives the $\Z_2$ flux monopole charge with $W_p=\pm 1$ for zero ($\pi$) flux.
-Another flux operator of importance is defined at the $i^{\rm th}$ site (called a vertex) as $X_i=u_{ij}u_{ik}u_{il}$, which acts as a $\Z_2$ electric charge, which introduces quartic interaction between Majoranas (see Sec.~\ref{Sec:MF}).
+Another flux operator of importance is defined at the $r^{\rm th}$ site (called a vertex) as $X_r=u_{rs}u_{rt}u_{rq}$ where $t,s,q$ are the nearest neighbor site indices of the site $r$, which acts as a $\Z_2$ electric charge, which introduces quartic interaction between Majoranas (see Sec.~\ref{Sec:MF}).

 The Hamiltonian's gauge redundancy manifests in gauge-dependent Majorana dispersions.
 However, the essential properties of these dispersions, such as the presence of gapless point (point degeneracy), flat band (extensive degeneracy), or topological features (band inversions), are gauge-invariant.
 The specific location of these gapless or band inversion points depends on the chosen gauge.
 In uniform flux configuration with all $W_p = +1$ and a gauge fixing of all $u=+1$ gives a graphene-like gapless Dirac node for $K=0$. $K \neq 0$ breaks the time-reversal symmetry, opening a band gap at the Dirac cone to topological Chern bands for Majorana fermions.
 This topological phase has Majorana zero modes (MZMs) at the boundary.
 Bound states of MZM with $\pi$-flux excitations can be created in bulk by thermal energy or vacancies.
-MZMs are topologically protected Ising anyons, which can be detected by electrical probes \cite{Reinhold2020} and by scanning tunneling microscopic techniques \cite{takashi2021}.
+MZMs are topologically protected Ising anyons, which can be detected by thermal probes \cite{Reinhold2020} and by scanning tunneling microscopic techniques \cite{takashi2021}.